dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ## Prerequisites

-- You have a multi-tenant dbt Cloud account on a [Team or Enterprise](https://www.getdbt.com/pricing/) plan.
+- You have a [multi-tenant](/docs/cloud/about-cloud/tenancy) dbt Cloud account on a [Team or Enterprise](https://www.getdbt.com/pricing/) plan.
 (Single-tenant is not supported at this time)
+- You use one of the following data platforms: Snowflake, BigQuery, Databricks, or Redshift.
 - You are on [dbt version](/docs/dbt-versions/upgrade-dbt-version-in-cloud) 1.7 or newer.
 - You have the dbt Semantic Layer [configured](/docs/use-dbt-semantic-layer/setup-sl) in your dbt project.
 - You have a dbt Cloud environment with a [Job scheduler](/docs/deploy/job-scheduler) enabled.